Justin Kan

 Justin Kan (born July 16, 1983) is an American internet entrepreneur and investor.
 He is the co-founder of live video platforms Justin.tv and Twitch, as well as the mobile social video application Socialcam.
-He is also the cofounder and former CEO of law-tech company Atrium.
+He was also the co-founder and former CEO of law-tech company Atrium before it was shut down in March 2020.
+In 2021, he launched NFT marketplace Fractal, which was renamed to Stash in 2024.

-He was formerly a partner at Silicon Valley incubator Y Combinator.
-His attempt to broadcast his entire life at Justin.tv, which he named after himself, popularized the term "lifecasting".
+He was a partner at Silicon Valley incubator Y Combinator.
+He gained widespread attention for his "lifecasting" experiment on Justin.tv, where he attempted to broadcast his entire life.
 Kan also started a Reddit-style electronic music discovery platform, The Drop.

-In March 2019, along with YouTube co-founder Steve Chen he became advisor to Theta, a peer-to-peer video streaming platform that uses blockchain technology.

 Career

 Justin.tv

 In 2007, Justin Kan and partners Emmett Shear, Michael Seibel and Kyle Vogt started Justin.tv, a 24–7 live video feed of Kan's life, broadcast via a webcam attached to his head.
 Kan was 23 years old at the time.

 Kan's "lifecasting" lasted about eight months.
 Kan's concept attracted media attention, and resulting interviews with him included one by Ann Curry on the Today Show.
 Viewers accompanied Kan as he walked the streets of San Francisco, sometimes involved in both pre-planned events (trapeze lesson, dance lesson) and spontaneous situations (being invited into the local Scientology center by a sidewalk recruiter).

 Afterward, the company transitioned to providing a live video platform so anyone could publish a live video stream.
-Justin.tv, the platform, launched in 2007 and was one of the largest live video platforms in the world with more than 30 million unique users every month.
+Justin.tv, the platform, launched in 2007 and was one of the largest live video platforms globally with more than 30 million unique users every month.

-Justin.tv was closed on August 5, 2014, in an effort to focus further on Justin.tv's parent company, Twitch.
+Justin.tv was shut down on August 5, 2014, in an effort to focus further on Justin.tv's parent company, Twitch.

 Twitch

-After Justin.tv launched in 2007, the site quickly began building subject-specific content categories like Social, Tech, Sports, Entertainment, News & Events, Gaming and others.
-Gaming, in particular, grew very fast and became the most popular content on the site.
+After Justin.tv launched in 2007, the site added subject-specific content categories like Social, Tech, Sports, Entertainment, News & Events, Gaming and others.
+Gaming quickly grew to become the most popular content on the site.

-The company then decided to spin off the gaming content under a separate brand at a separate site.
+The company then decided to spin off the gaming content under a separate brand at a separate website.
 They named it TwitchTV, inspired by the term twitch gameplay.
 It launched officially in public beta on June 6, 2011.

 Twitch was acquired by Amazon.com in August 2014 for $970 million.

 Socialcam

-Socialcam launched March 7, 2011, was bought by Autodesk July 17, 2012 for $60 million and was ended by Autodesk October 28, 2015.
-Socialcam was a mobile social video application for iPhone and Android that allowed users to capture and share video online and on mobile, as well as via Facebook, Twitter, and other social networks.
+In March 2011, Kan launched Socialcam, a smartphone application that allowed users to capture and share videos.
+Socialcam was bought by Autodesk in July 2012 for $60 million and was eventually shut down in October 2015.
+The application reached 16 million downloads before its acquisition.

-At one point, the application eclipsed 2 million downloads and continued to add to its features list, most notably with the addition of video filters.